pinkpong111/Resolution-Based-Information-Theory/README.md

 ---

 *This document establishes a theoretical foundation.*
-*The component theories of deficit-fractal-governance remain valid as standalone frameworks* *but will gain additional coherence when rewritten on this basis.*
+*The component theories of DDFG remain valid as standalone frameworks* *but will gain additional coherence when rewritten on this basis.*

 *Timestamped: February 19, 2026*